-The EIS shall be a stand-alone document upon which a critical review can be undertaken.
+The EIS shall be a stand-alone document including the results of component studies (where applicable) upon which a critical review can be undertaken.
 The content of the EIS should be organized according to the format described in Part 3.